Kuper-Tech/sbmt-kafka_consumer/README.md

 ### `Kafkafile`

-You can create `Kafkafile` in the root of the app to set up additional configuration for your needs.
+You can create a `Kafkafile` in the root of your app to configure additional settings for your needs.

 Example: